Mount Charleston Rock Climbing

 Mt.
 Charleston is located forty minutes north of Las Vegas in the Toiyabe National Forest.
 Take Hwy 95 north out of Vegas.
 Shortly after the houses stop, you will see a sign directing you to turn left for Kyle Canyon Rd.
 (157).
 Head up this road for several miles until you reach the area you're looking for.
 Most of the climbing is past the turnoff for Lee Canyon via the Deer Creek Hwy (158).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
-Charleston:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Charleston:

 Latest Regional Forum Messages

 Mt.
 Charleston via South Fork in mid November.

 BETA PHOTO: The Hydra, 5.11+, at the Universal Wall

 Start of the crux sequence, pitch 1 of The Hydra. ...

 Distant Mt.Charleston framed by a joshua tree in b...

 Mt.
 Charleston Looking down onto Highway 158; acc...

 Sweet step across to the rib on The Count Becomes ...

 The Count Becomes Difficult 5.8.
 Climber: Marc R...